RubixML/ML/README.md

 ```

 ### Logistic Regression
-A type of linear classifier that uses the logistic (*sigmoid*) function to estimate the probabilities of two classes.
+A type of linear classifier that uses the logistic (*sigmoid*) function to estimate the probabilities of exactly *two* classes.

 ##### Supervised | Learner | Online | Probabilistic | Verbose | Persistable